Hacktoberfest-Nepal/Your-First-PR/README.md

 <a href="https://hacktoberfest.digitalocean.com/profile" target="blank">https://hacktoberfest.digitalocean.com/profile</a>

-### Happy??
-Star ⭐ this Repo. 🤩
+### Have you made your first PR??
+Then Star ⭐ this Repo. 🤩

-> Initiate By Sagarmatha Hacktoberfest Team with ❤️
+> Initiated By Sagarmatha Hacktoberfest Team with ❤️
 > Open Source contributors &copy; 2022